nlinc1905/drift-monitoring/README.md

 test Prometheus queries.
 For example, if you want to check that your custom metric is being scraped by Prometheus, simply search for it.
 Note that the namespace and subsystem should come first in the metric name, as defined by the environment variables in the Dockerfile.
-So for example: `drift_monitoring_api_model_predicted` is the metric for the predictions made by the model_api (or your production model) that have hit the /iterate endpoint in the drift monitoring API.
+So for example: `drift_monitoring_api_model_predicted` is the metric for the predictions made by the model_api (or your production model) that have hit the /metrics endpoint in the drift monitoring API.

 If the metric does not appear, you can run a sample request using the Swagger documentation for the drift monitoring API.
 Do this by going to [http://localhost:5000/docs](http://localhost:5000/docs) and sending a sample request.
 When you look back to the Prometheus graph page on localhost:9090/targets, you should see the time series update.

-##### Metrics Per Client
+##### Metrics Per Model

 Since there is 1 model per client ID to be monitored, there needs to be a separate time series for each model.
 This functionality is handled by the metric label.
 It is not best practice to have high cardinality in metric labels, but